superhorsy/fibonacci-slicer/README.md

 ## How to set up
 > docker-compose up
 >
-> docker-compose run -rm composer install
+> docker-compose run --rm composer install

 ## How to use
 Open localhost/ in your favorite browser and enjoy.